DMC Orthopaedics & Sports Medicine PA Fellowship

 Our program will consist of a 12 month integrated didactic and clinical curriculum.
 Our didactics will be based around our current orthopaedic surgical residents and sports medicine fellows.
 Our clinical rotations will be grouped into 4 week modules based on subspecialty.
 The fellows will participate in outpatient clinics, inpatient rounding, first-assist in the operating room, exposure to radiology, musculoskeletal ultrasound, and sports rehabilitation.
 Experiences include but are not limited to sports medicine, arthroplasty, trauma, hand, and pediatrics.
 An in-depth orientation and computer/ EMR training will occur during the first clinical rotation.

 University and Institutional Affiliations

 We will be accepting 2 PA fellows per year.
-Our program will begin on July 1st of each year.
-Admission will be on a rolling basis.
-Interviews will take place in April of each starting year.
+Our program accepts applications on a rolling basis until the positions are filled.
+The program start date will depend on applicants graduation from PA school.
 An interview will be awarded based on evaluation of the applicants CV, educational transcripts, personal statements, and letters of recommendation.
 PA fellows who are accepted must apply for a Michigan License.
 All applications can be emailed or mailed to the DMC Sports Medicine address listed on this page.

 Upon successful completion of the program, graduates will be awarded a certificate of completion.
 CME as approved by the AMA and Wayne State University will be awarded following participation at the Visiting Lectures and Sports Medicine Symposium.